 When you suffer a catastrophic injury and someone else is to blame, you have the right to demand compensation.
 However, you only have a short amount of time to file a legal claim for damages.
 Florida imposes a strict statute of limitations in all bodily injury cases.
 You must file your catastrophic injury claim within four years of your accident.
 If you don’t file your claim on time you won’t be able to recover the money you need.

 Fortunately, you can make sure that your claim is filed before the statute of limitations expires.
 How?
-Contact the Miami catastrophic injury attorneys at Lavent Law as soon as you can after your accident.
+Contact the Miami catastrophic injury attorneys at Lavent Law, P.A. as soon as you can after your accident.
 We will get to work on your case immediately and fight to recover the money you deserve.